-During last several years if we have found one big problem that lot of users face is Google Analytics Cross domain tracking OR Google Analytics Multiple Domain Tracking & how to handle pushing cookies to different domains or sub-domains.
-The reason for this is large corporates would have many websites for same purpose and have several subdomains catering specific needs.
-Often the solution is to get the cookies value passed via URL.
+During the last several years if we have found one big problem that a lot of users face is Google Analytics Cross domain tracking OR Google Analytics Multiple Domain Tracking & how to handle pushing cookies to different domains or sub-domains.
+The reason for this is large corporates would have many websites for the same purpose and have several subdomains catering to specific needs.
+Often the solution is to get the cookie’s value passed via URL.
 At times such problems can be solved by structuring multiple trackers, but not always.
-This blogpost aims to provide solution to automate the cookie value passing via form or link using Jquery.
+This blog post aims to provide a solution to automate the cookie value passing via form or link using Jquery.

-Take a look at above image, which represents a case when visitor lands on page of xyz.com and he navigates to subdomain.xyz.com or abc.com and/or submits information on form which is passed to abc.com.
-Here if Google Analytics cross domain tracking is not enabled and all the websites are tracked under same UA id of Google Analytics.
-One would not be able to visualize the data and would have duplication of data for a same visitor across all the domains.
+Take a look at the above image, which represents a case when a visitor lands on the page xyz.com and he navigates to subdomain.xyz.com or abc.com and/or submits information on the form which is passed to abc.com.
+Here, Google Analytics cross-domain tracking is not enabled and all the websites are tracked under the same UA id of Google Analytics.
+One would not be able to visualize the data and would have duplication of data for the same visitor across all the domains.

-- We require all domain, subdomains and 3rd party domains tracked under 1 UA ID
+- We require all domains, subdomains, and 3rd party domains tracked under 1 UA ID

-- Use _setAllowLinker “true” before call of _trackPageView
+- Use _setAllowLinker “true” before the call of _trackPageView

-Now, one would need to update all links with _link() function and all forms with _linkByPost() which are passing information to other domains.
-It will be a supremely time consuming job to implement and verify through all domains.
+Now, one would need to update all links with the _link() function and all forms with _linkByPost() which are passing information to other domains.
+It will be a supremely time-consuming job to implement and verify through all domains.
 A quick easy solution is automated appending cookie values to all external domain links and forms.

 - Include default Google Analytics asynchronous tracking code with _setDomainName “none” and _setAllowLinker “true”

 - Include the crossdomaintracking.js – Download the crossdomaintracking.js